FC Locomotive Tbilisi-2: History

 Locomotive-2 first featured in the 2nd division of Georgia football in 1999.
 With the first team high-flying in the Umaglesi Liga, the reserves were ineligible for promotion.
 Yet, the latter won their eastern group in the 1999–2000 season and later spent another four seasons in the league.

 As the two-time national league runners-up and three-time cup holders, Locomotive experienced a significant revival in the mid-2010s.
 While the first team managed to return to the top-tier after a four-year absence, the second team won the last championship held among the reserve teams.
 Meanwhile, the club created its football academy in 2015 and formed 12 age groups starting from six.

 Locomotive-2 took part in the 2016 Meore Liga and stayed unbeaten up until the last round.
 Based on regulations adopted for this transitional season to spring-autumn system, the team needed at least a draw against Algeti to stay up although suffered a heavy defeat.

 In 2017, Locomotive-2 entered the Regionuli Liga tournament for the first time.
 Under coach Vladimer Vashadze, they were contenders in the title race and as runners-up of Group C qualified for playoffs where they lost to Aragvi on penalties.

 The team skipped next three seasons before re-joining the league in 2021.
 With a single loss in 23 matches, Locomotive-2 eased past their rivals to automatically advance to Liga 4 where they did not stay longer than one year.
 After a fine start to the season which included a nine-game unbeaten run and seven consecutive wins, Loco-2 achieved a one-point advantage over Shturmi to become champions for the second time in a row.

 But it was their incredible cup campaign that attracted a huge attention in 2022.
 Initially, Locomotive-2 inflicted a shock defeat on Samgurali, the runners-up of the previous cup season.
 Then, Telavi's cup journey came to an abrupt end as they lost on penalties.
 The reigning champions Saburtalo, heavy favourites to come out on top, similarly failed to beat the 4th division side and with no goals in extra time, the semi-final went to a penalty shoot-out, which produced an all-time biggest Georgian cup upset.
 Although Loco-2 went on to lose to Torpedo Kutaisi, they made history by knocking out three top-flight teams and reaching the final, especially given that the first team was eliminated by a 2nd division side in the round of 16 and, besides, suffered relegation from the Erovnuli Liga.

-Locomotive-2 have been in Liga 3 since 2023, floating around mid-table.
-At any rate, they cannot earn promotion to the 2nd division unless the first team qualifies for the top tier.
+Locomotive-2 spent three seasons in Liga 3, generally floating around mid-table.
+They were demoted to Liga 4 after the 2025 season, following the relegation of the senior team from the 2nd division.